 As articulated in Appendix C, (NSO) has adopted a proactive, integrated, and coordinated approach to keeping track risks and risk management strategies, and communicating internally and externally to keep our members and stakeholders informed.
+In our view, this approach helps our members feel confident in the decisions that are being made, helps to increase their understanding of the policies and procedures that flow from our decisions, and builds support and engagement through information sharing.
+The risk registry is an important tool in our risk management "toolkit" and we are committed to updating it on a regular basis.

-In "Risk management integrates a systematic and rigorous approach to what people do on a daily basis.
+"Risk management integrates a systematic and rigorous approach to what people do on a daily basis.
 It is neither complex, nor does it require specialist skills.
 It is about creating opportunities, understanding the risks and managing them to achieve desired outcomes"